-Editor’s Note: This article was first published in June 2020.
-It was last updated on February 1, 2022.
+Editor’s Note: This article was first published in June of 2020.
+It was last updated on February 23, 2023.

 FOOD + DRINK

-A Central Avenue spot owned by a brother-and-sister duo from Ethiopia, Abugida serves some of Charlotte’s best injera bread — spongey flatbread traditional in the East African country.
+The Central Avenue spot owned by a brother-and-sister duo from Ethiopia serves some of Charlotte’s best injera bread — a spongy flatbread native to the East African country.

-No-frills cafe serving Caribbean cuisine like jerk chicken and wings.
-Anntony’s also has a small patio out front its Elizabeth location.
+Approachable cafe serving Caribbean cuisines like jerk chicken and wings.
+Anntony’s also has a small patio out front of its Elizabeth location.
 The cafe has a second location near University.

 To support: Dine in or call (704) 342-0749 to place an order.

 Another?!
 Food Truck